Videoverse: Development

 Kinmoku modelled Videoverses social network on MSN Messenger and the Miiverse, a defunct Nintendo social network.
 The name of the game's fictional handheld console, the Kinmoku Shark, was inspired by the GameCube's codename, Dolphin.
 Kinmoku gave the Shark modern attributes but modelled it after various handheld consoles from the 1990s.
 The initial designs featured more of a shark motif, but this was simplified to make it easier to draw.
 It initially released on August 7, 2023, and was updated with Steam Deck support on October 13, 2023.
 On July 31, 2024 – in celebration of PixElated Festival and the first 'Videoversary' – Videoverse 1.2 was released, which featured new artwork, a gallery and extra drawing opportunities.
+Ports for Nintendo Switch, Xbox Series X/S, and PlayStation 4 & PlayStation 5 were released on 14th November 2025 by Ratalaika Games.